ubarsc/rios/doc/source/concurrency.rst

 compute worker.
 The simplest compute worker kind is CW_THREADS, and is likely to be the most useful for the majority of users.

+For users of Amazon AWS cloud computing, CW_ECS supports ECS clusters in various configurations.

-The other compute worker kinds should be regarded as somewhat experimental.
+The CW_PBS & CW_SLURM kinds should be regarded as somewhat experimental.
-They are all intended to provide ways of making greater use of a larger cluster of machines, which is managed by some kind of batch system, but the complexities of this may mean they are more trouble than they are worth.
+They are intended to provide ways of making greater use of a larger cluster of machines, which is managed by some kind of batch system, but the complexities of this may mean they are more trouble than they are worth.
 Feedback is welcome.

+Suggestions to support other compute worker kinds are welcome.

 The degree of speed-up achieved by using multiple compute workers follows a theoretical 1/N curve.
 So, if the number of compute workers is N, the total